-Details of the nature of the Fund's investment portfolio at the reporting date are disclosed in relevant risk notes.
+Details of the nature of the Fund's investment portfolio at the financial position date are disclosed in relevant risk notes.

-(a) Credit risk
+(b) Credit risk

 Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Fund, resulting in a financial loss to the Fund.
-It arises principally from cash at bank and balances due from related parties.
+It arises principally from cash at bank balances.
 For risk management reporting purposes, the Fund considers and consolidates all elements of credit risk exposure (such as individual obligor default risk, country and sector risk).